On weak Wolff--Denjoy theorem for certain non-convex domains: Abstract

 \section{Abstract}

 In this paper, we provide a class of domains in $\mathbb{C}^3$, such that every holomorphic self-map of that domain either has a fixed point or the sequence of iterates is compactly divergent.
 In particular, it follows that the symmetrized bidisc, symmetrized tridisc, tetrablock, pentablock are in the aforementioned class of domains.
-We also give a description of the fixed point set of a holomorphic self-map of the symmetrized bidisc and tetrablock.
+We also prove that the fixed point set of a holomorphic self map of symmetrized bidisc and tetrablock is either empty set or a holomorphic retract.
 For the symmetrized bidisc, given a holomorphic self-map such that the sequence of iterates is compactly divergent, we also provide a description of its target set.